KossiSerge/IAM-Developer-Job-Simulation/README.md

 ## IAM-Developer-Job-Simulation
-Working on a project as IAM Developer for a client.

 #### Completed a job simulation involving identy and access management (IAM) for Tata Consultancy Services, collaborating with a Cybersecurity Consulting team.